centria/cs-exercises-20/README.md

 #### Exercise_35

-* CrEate a program, which asks the user for integers, until the user give the number "42".
+* create a program, which asks the user for integers, until the user give the number "42".

 ```console
 Give a number: